-In light of Ms Friedensohn's letters, one can imagine how shocking it was to arrive at the March 10th ELA conference registration table just prior to my 1:45 PM talk, and be informed that I was banned from speaking due to a "last minute complaint"?
-I was told that Mr. Fleming had decided to censor the presentation of my findings.
-I asked to speak to him for clarification and to lodge a protest.
-I appreciated Mr. Fleming's courtesy in granting my request to discuss his action (to his credit, for about 30 minutes, at the registration table).
+In light of Ms Friedensohn's letters, you can imagine how shocking it was to arrive at the March 10^{th} ELA conference registration table just prior to my 1:45 PM talk, and be informed that I was banned from speaking due to a "last minute complaint"?
+I was told that you, Mr. Fleming, had decided to censor the presentation of my findings.
+I asked to speak to you for clarification and to lodge a protest.
+I appreciated your courtesy in granting my request to discuss your action (to your credit, for about 30 minutes, at the registration table).